Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

-We conclude this section with a short discussion about the extension of our results to general FDs.
+We conclude this section with a short discussion about its extension to general FDs.
 The following example shows that the proof for Theorem~\ref{thm:cyclicHardness} that was provided here cannot be lifted to general FDs.
 Exploring this extension is left for future work.